 Updated on May 20th, 2021 by Bob Ciura

-The demographics of the United States are currently undergoing a seismic shift as the Baby Boomers age.
+The demographics of the United States are undergoing a seismic shift as the Baby Boomers age.
 The Baby Boomers are a very large generational group, meaning the aging U.S. population is expected to result in higher demand for healthcare.

 Many investors have expressed concern about how this will effect the economy.
 While some areas of the economy may feel pressure from this trend, one sector is almost certain to grow as a result: healthcare spending, and healthcare Real Estate Investment Trusts.

 LTC Properties (LTC) is poised to take advantage of this trend.
 As a premier owner-operator of healthcare properties, LTC is seeing the demand for its properties increase materially.